 \subsection{Temporal Heterogeneity in U.S. Congress Co-Voting Political Network}

-Networks describing the U.S. congress' bills have been the object of multiple studies~\citep[see, for example][]{fowler2006connecting,faust2002comparing,zhang2008community,cranmer2011inferential,moody2013portrait,wilson2016modeling,roy2017change,lee2017varying,neal2018sign}.
+Networks describing the U.S. Congress' bills have been the object of multiple studies~\citep[see, for example][]{fowler2006connecting,faust2002comparing,zhang2008community,cranmer2011inferential,moody2013portrait,wilson2019modeling,lee2020varying}.
 It is thus an appropriate real system for our second application of the SD-ERGM framework.
-In particular, we want to show that the update rule based on the pseudo-score defined in~\eqref{eq:pseudoscore} can be concretely applied to a real network, and that it draws a different picture when compared to the sequence of cross sectional ERGM estimates.
-In order to build the network, we use the freely available data of voting records in the US Senate~\citep[see ][]{voteview} covering the period from 1867 to 2015, for a total of 74 Congresses.
-We define the network of co-voting following \cite{roy2017change} and \cite{lee2017varying}, where a link between two senators indicates that they voted in agreement on over 75\% of the votes, among those held in a given senate when they were both present.
-This procedure results in a sequence of 74 networks, one for each different Congress starting from the $40$th.
+In particular, we want to show that the update rule based on the pseudo-score defined in~\eqref{eq:pseudoscore} can be concretely applied to a real network and draws a different picture when compared to the sequence of cross-sectional ERGM estimates.
+To build the network, we use the freely available data of voting records in the US Senate~\citep[see ][]{voteview} covering the period from 1867 to 2015, for a total of 74 Congresses.
+We define the network of co-voting following Refs.~\onlinecite{roy2017change} and \onlinecite{lee2020varying}, where a link between two senators indicates that they voted in agreement on over 75\% of the votes among those held in a given senate when they were both present.
+This procedure results in 74 networks, one for each Congress, starting from the $40$th.

-For this empirical application, we consider the SD-ERGM with the two network statistics discussed in Section~\ref{sec:SDERGM_glob_Stat}.
+We consider the SD-ERGM with the two network statistics discussed in Section~\ref{sec:SDERGM_glob_Stat} for this empirical application.
 As defined in \eqref{eq:ERGM_glob_def}, parameter $\theta_1\et$ is associated with the number of edges, while $\theta_2\et$ with the GWESP statistic.
-The fact that the number of nodes is not constant over time is not a problem for our application, since we do not consider statistics associated to single nodes.
-That case -- as for instance considering the degrees of the beta model -- would require the number of time-varying parameters to be different at each time step.
+The fact that the number of nodes is not constant over time is not a problem for our application since we do not consider statistics associated with single nodes.
+That case -- as, for instance, considering the degrees of the beta model -- would require the number of tvps to be different at each time step.

 As we did for the numerical simulations and the previous empirical application, we compare our framework with a sequence of standard ERGMs.
-The goal of this empirical exercise is not to draw conclusions about the specific network at hand.
-Our main aim is to show that the two approaches return a qualitatively different picture.
-The choice between the two alternatives -- possibly based on model selection techniques -- is beyond the scope of our exercise.
+This empirical exercise does not aim to conclude the specific network at hand.
+We aim to show that the two approaches return a qualitatively different picture.
+The choice between the alternative models and combinations of statistics—possibly based on model selection techniques—is beyond the scope of our exercise.